-The Head of Service is in the process of formalising an opportunity for Foster Carers to gain and benefit from regular support and information.
-This will be on a bi-monthly basis and allow the carers to meet the staff team and enable open communication.
+There are bi-monthly Foster Carer forums in place, providing an opportunity for Foster Carers to gain and benefit from regular support and information.
+This forum allows the carers to meet the management team and enable open communication.

 Safeguarding and Promoting Welfare